-Dwellingup has a massive range of campgrounds, sites and caravan parks to choose from.
+Dwellingup has a range of campgrounds and sites, and a caravan park.
 One of the most popular locations is Lane Poole Reserve, just a stone’s throw from the Murray River.
 With over 150 camp sites to choose from, including Baden Powell, Stringers, Tonys Bend and Nanga Mill, there are plenty of picnic tables, fire pits (in-season), toilets and barbeques spread throughout the reserve.

 10 Perth campsites by the water »

-If you’re hoping for a more off-grid camping experience, book a site at the Jarrahfall Bush Camp.
-Just outside of Dwellingup, this charming campground is set amongst marri and jarrah forests and is close to the North and South Dandalup Dams.
+If you’re hoping for a more off-grid camping experience, head for the Jarrahfall Bush Camp.
+Just outside of Dwellingup, this charming campground is set amongst marri and jarrah forests.
 There are also a variety of trails across the expansive property, just note you’ll need to bring your own drinking water with you.

 Stock up on fresh fruit at Vergone's

 Vergone’s Fruit Stall is a Dwellingup institution.
 Open from Thursday to Sunday from 8am to 5pm (and open daily during December and January), the stall stocks a wide range of fresh fruit and vegetables alongside delicious homemade treats, soups and jams, and Pinjarra Bakery pies.
 If you're visiting, keep an eye out for treats using seasonal fruits from the area – the orange cake made from fresh Harvey produce is a clear highlight.

 Hit local walking and mountain bike trails

-The 8-kilometre Marrinup Loop Mountain Bike Trail in the neighbouring town of Holyoake is an easy-to-follow ride starting at the old Marrinup townsite.
+The 8-kilometre Marrinup Loop Mountain Bike Trail starts at the old Marrinup townsite.
 It passes some of Australia’s oldest rocks, native jarrah forest, and plenty of redgum trees.
-The track itself varies from flat sections to hill climbs, and as there’s a shorter, four-kilometre shortcut option, it’s a great track for kids who are trying mountain biking for the first time.
+The track itself varies from flat sections to hill climbs, and there’s also a shorter, four-kilometre shortcut option.

-The dog-friendly King Jarrah Walk Trail is a popular walking option.
+The King Jarrah Walk Trail is a popular walking option.
 The 18-kilometre loop takes you through lush jarrah forest, where you’ll pass the 300-year-old tree known as the King Jarrah.
 The trail begins at the old Nanga Mill townsite within the Lane Poole Reserve, follows the Murray River, and uses an old logging railway formation with bridge sites crossing Dawn Creek.
-It takes around five hours to complete, and your dog will need to be on a leash at all times.
+It takes around five hours to complete.

 Drive the Captain Fawcett 4WD Trail

-This easy to medium grade, 105-kilometre 4WD track starts within Lane Poole Reserve and showcases some of the region’s best jarrah forests, farm houses, creek crossings and spectacular views.
-Much of the track passes old railway tracks that once transported forest trees to various mills across the State.
+This medium to hard grade, 105-kilometre 4WD track starts within Lane Poole Reserve and showcases some of the region’s best jarrah forests, farm houses, creek crossings and spectacular views.
+Much of the track passes old railway tracks that once transported forest trees to various mills across the state.
 Download the trail map before you set off, and stick to the marked tracks.
 The track is closed during winter months, and those planning to attempt it are encouraged to check with the Dwellingup Trails & Visitors Centre for current track conditions.

 Climb aboard the Hotham Valley Tourist Railway

-Established in 1974, the iconic Hotham Valley Railway offers steam and diesel-hauled tours travelling through forest and farmlands to the towns of Etmilyn and Pinjarra.
+Established in 1974, the iconic Hotham Valley Railway offers steam and diesel-hauled tours travelling through forest and farmlands.
 At the end of your train journey, there’s a pleasant walk trail that displays the stunning wildflowers and plant life within the jarrah forest.
 The steam train operates from May to October, and the diesel train runs year-round.
 Both depart from Dwellingup Station within the town centre.